DaHoC/restTest/README.md

 The web browser can also be used as client, where the URL is
 	[HOST]:[PORT]/[BASEURL]/palindrom/[INPUTSTRING]

-Possible command-line arguments: -host [address] -port [port] -baseurl [baseurl]
+Possible command-line arguments: -host [address] -port [port] -baseurl [baseurl] [values]

-Default command-line arguments: -host 127.0.0.1 -port 8180 -baseurl RestTest
+Default command-line arguments: -host 127.0.0.1 -port 8180 -baseurl RestTest testset